 General Description

-This section describes the basic principles of the proposed Prefix-Root-Postfix-Encoding (PRPE) algorithm (see a segmentation example in Table 4) as well as a prototype of specific named-entity processing.
+This section describes the basic principles of the proposed Prefix-Root-Postfix-Encoding (PRPE) algorithm (see a segmentation example in Table 4) as well as a prototype of named-entity specific processing.
 The main motivation for the algorithm is the belief that splitting away roots from words would produce more meaningful parallel sequences for machine translation (as with morphology-driven splitting, see section 2.2), thus increasing the quality of machine translation.
 But the goal of PRPE is to obtain such a segmentation based primarily on the statistics of the training data, using a bare minimum of language specific knowledge (contrast this with a language-specific morphological analyser, which would be hand-crafted using a large number of language-specific rules based on a linguistically motivated analysis of the morphological processes at work in a given language).

 The basic principle underlying PRPE comes from the BPE algorithm – to learn the most frequent character sequences and then use them to segment words in a text.
 The main idea added is to take the most frequent left and right substrings of words instead of any character sequences, regarding left substrings as potential prefixes and roots, but right substrings as potential postfixes.
 Then these potential building blocks (prefixes, roots, postfixes) are combined together in a special way to constitute words – thus performing segmentation.
 As a result, a close-to-morphological segmentation is obtained.
-For better results, the PRPE algorithm should be complemented with a small language specific part.
+For better results, the PRPE algorithm should be complemented with a small number of language specific heuristics.
 Instead of complicated probability computations, in PRPE we use substring frequencies and lists of substrings specifically ranked according to frequencies.

 Table 4.
 A segmentation example with PRPE.
 Linguistically, morphological splitting is similar in Latvian and English.
 The two main differences for Latvian: 1) substantially more inflectedness = many more systematically varying word endings; and 2) word roots almost always end with a consonant.